crosslandwa/wac.sample-player/README.md

   player.play(); // play the sample
-  player.play(gain) // play the sample at a given volume. gain = an object that must have a .toAbsolute() method returning a gain amount (typically 0 -> 1) player.isPlaying(); // returns boolean player.updatePlaybackRate(rate); // updates the playback rate (including currently playing sound)
+  player.play(gain) // play the sample at a given volume. gain = an object that must have a .toAbsolute() method returning a gain amount (typically 0 -> 1) player.isPlaying(); // returns boolean player.updatePlaybackRate(rate); // fluent, updates the playback rate (including currently playing sound) then returns the player

   //-----OBSERVE-----
   player.on('started', (gain) => { // playback started actions }); // gain is the object passed to the .play()